Volunteer

 1. Volunteers must be at least 14 years old to work in the shelter.

-2. Volunteers between the ages of 14 & 15 must be accompanied by a parent or guardian who is also a volunteer.
+2. Volunteers aged 14-15 must be accompanied by a parent or guardian who is also a volunteer.

 3. Volunteers who are 16 & 17 years of age may volunteer independently with the signed consent of a parent or guardian.

-4. Adult volunteers are requested not to bring their young or non-volunteering children to the shelter when working.
+4. Adult volunteers are requested not to bring their young or non-volunteering children to the shelter while they are working.

 5. CHA does not honor court-mandated volunteering.